Capital Markets

 The Communication Matters as Much as the Structure

-How you announce the raise affects the algo score.
-Companies that frame raises as offensive opportunity ("funding accelerated expansion") rather than defensive necessity ("addressing working capital requirements") consistently score higher.
+Regardless of which structure you choose, how you communicate the raise determines a significant portion of the market response.
+Companies that frame raises as offensive opportunity ("funding accelerated expansion into our new geographic markets") rather than defensive necessity ("addressing working capital requirements") consistently score higher on post-announcement NLP analysis.